Carnival in Barranquilla

 1. Dive into the carnival

 The second largest carnival in the world is famous in Colombia and far beyond.
-In 2003, the carnival of Barranquilla became recognized by Unesco as a World Cultural Heritage Site.
+In 2003, the carnival of Barranquilla was recognized by Unesco as a World Cultural Heritage Site.
 During Carnival, most of the rest of life in Barranquilla shuts down.
-Many businesses are closed and it revolves around carnival for 4 days.
+Many businesses are closed and life revolves around carnival for 4 days.
 The streets are transformed into 1 big street party for locals and tourists, with live bands, parades and traditional Colombian music and dance (including Cumbia, Merengue, Mapalé, Salsa) Quien lo vive, es quien lo goza; is the slogan of the Carnival of Barranquilla or: Live it and enjoy it……and enjoy it the Barranquilleros can enjoy it like the best!
 Look here for more information about carnival in Barranquilla and hotels near the carnival route.

 2. Have a drink at La Troja